mkudija/mkudija.github.io/reading/notes/2020-11-17-History of the Catholic Church.md

 (San Francisco: Ignatius, 2012), 530

+I was grateful to inherit this book when Fr.
+Romano passed away, and Fr.
+Dailey sung its praises and encouraged me to read it when he was over for dinner.
+The history of the Church is also in large part the history of Western civilization in terms of religion, culture, politics, art, and other domains of life.
+Hitchcock undertakes the impossible task of condensing 2000 years of history into a manageable volume and doing so in a way that seeks the truth with the eyes of faith.
+He is fair in his treatment of the great sin and failings of its leaders and members but also places these—and history itself—in the context of eternity.
+Indeed, as he concludes: "for Christians, there can be no final understanding of history in this life" (527).

 # Kindle Notes

 ## 1 Beginning at Jerusalem
 - The events of Pentecost showed that this Church would not remain merely a congregation of like-minded people but would be held together by divine power.3 (Location 202)